kdw9502/ngrinderwiki/Installation-Guide.md

    ```
    java -XX:MaxPermSize=200m -jar  ngrinder-controller-3.4.war --port 80
    ```
-5. While executing the war file, the war will be extracted into ~/.ngrinder/webapp folder and creates serveral default data files like DBs into .ngrinder folder.
+5. While executing the war file, the war will be extracted into ~/.ngrinder/webapp folder and creates several default data files like DBs into .ngrinder folder.
 6. If you can see the following logs in the screen, The ngridner controller is now ready to run.
 ```
 INFO 14.
 1. 20 오후 4:39:liquibase: ChangeSet ngrinder_datachange_logfile/db.changelog_schema_22.xml::22::ngrinder.3.3 r